Dr. C. Bruce McDade; Superintendent

 The winners of this year's Smoothie with the Sup are Ms. Katherine Murphy & Ms. Amy Sachs!

-The Superintendent's Employee Advisory Committee held its first meeting of the school year on November 6, 2018.
+The Superintendent's Employee Advisory Committee met on February 14, 2019.
 The official meeting minutes can be found here.

 If you have an issue that you would like to be addressed at the next SEAC meeting, please see your building representative.